DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > The cursed have two paths: they may resist the beast within or embrace it.
 Those who resist bear unending strain—until the rising full moon triggers a compulsory and horrific transformation.
 These individuals often experience bloody, haunting dreams: echoes of the carnage wrought in their madness.
 >
 > Some twisted souls, however, choose to accept their beastly nature.
 With time, they can master their abilities, calling upon the wolf's resilience and strength as they will.
-To do so, however, they must first perform a gruesome act: to murder another and consume their flesh.
+To do so, however, they must first perform a particular gruesome and foul act—one which I will decline to describe in these pages.
 >
 > One sure way to identify an afflicted individual is the presence of a perpetually raw, bloody wound: the scar of the initial curse transmission.
 This wound never fully heals until the curse is lifted.
 >